Introduction – Definition & information about VPNs

 Differences between an access VPN or tunnel

-VPN tunnel: A tunnel is the most common form of VPN server commonly called a “privacy vpn” as it will direct the entire network traffic of a device through a remote server.
+A tunnel is the most common form of VPN server commonly called a “Privacy VPN” as it will direct the entire network traffic of a device through a remote server.
 All requests are then funneled through the server and made on behalf of the client.
 Tunnels are most commonly used by consumers

 A system like this won’t protect all network traffic but only aid in establishing a secure encrypted connection to the network or server configured by the organization.